olivierlacan/olivierlacan.com/tools/security/1password.md

 And if a website's secure database is breached (a common occurence of late), you won't care anymore.
-1Password generates unique passwords, which means a third-party obtaining your Twitter password doesn't put any other one of your accounts at risk.
+1Password generates unique passwords, which means a third-party obtaining your social media passwords doesn't put any other one of your accounts at risk.

 Since you don't want to open 1Password every time you need to use a